 Wall Murals and Wall Decor

-Disclaimer: This blog article contains advertisements and affiliate links, meaning if you purchase something though these links I will receive a small commission for my recommendation from the store you made the purchase through.
+Disclaimer: This blog article contains advertisements and affiliate links, meaning if you purchase something through these links I will receive a small commission for my recommendation from the store you made the purchase through.
 There is no cost to you, we simply need to make you aware by law.
-If you would like to learn about affiliate marketing and monetizing your own blog or website this is the training course I took.

 So for weeks my daughter and I waited for her maternity dress to arrive from the company she purchased it from through Wish.
 We planned the shoot around the gorgeous blooming spring trees like the dogwoods and Weeping Cherry trees since she was having a girl, we were hoping to get a full scene of pink hues.
 We were really getting down to the wire and missed the early spring bloom so we decide to order another dress from a company on Amazon (a US based company).
 We received it but then the shoot was put on hold once again for the monsoon of rain that we’re experiencing on the east coast for the past week or so.

 We final caught a break in the weather this past Sunday!
 So we quickly did her hair and make-up and shot over to the park hoping the location we settled on wasn’t too badly damaged with the wicked rain and winds that were occurring in our area…it was both stressful and exciting at the same time getting over there.
 My daughter due day was drawing near and we were running out of time; with my schedule the photo shoot had to take place on Sunday otherwise it might not happen.